riscv-software-src/riscof/docs/source/yaml-specs.rst

   * In the *Value* field the values for the read only bits are given ( = 0 or 1) and the rest of the bits are cleared (=0).

-These fields can be implemented as one of the following three types.

 .. _isa_yaml_spec:

 ISA YAML Spec